Recruiting Poll Workers To Power Elections

 Poll workers are essential to the functioning of our democracy on Election Day.
 These citizens make sure the process is run fairly and efficiently by staffing check-in tables, answering questions, assisting people with voting machines, and ensuring that issues are escalated to the appropriate authorities.

-Yet in the midst of the COVID-19 pandemic, states throughout the country have seen a large drop off in poll worker recruitment.
-Many of the older adults who used to staff polls are at high risk for infection, and are not signing up to work the polls at the same rate as in the past.
+In 2020, in the midst of the COVID-19 pandemic, states throughout the country saw a large drop off in poll worker recruitment.
+Many of the older adults who used to staff polls did not sign up to work the polls at the same rate as in the past.
 This crisis came to a head during the Wisconsin primary election on April 7, 2020, where the City of Milwaukee was forced to reduce their polling locations from 180 to just five.
 Other cities had up to 77% reductions in polling places due to staffing issues.

 - Poll Worker Best Practices from the US Election Assistance Commission: https://www.eac.gov/election-officials/poll-worker-best-practices